 - Privacy and Control

-- No Youtube or Vimeo logos on your page looks more pro
+- No YouTube or Vimeo logos on your page, without having to pay a subscription.

 - Keep visitors on your page (and control where they go)